mozilla/datazilla/docs/architecture.rst

 | cron_batch            | varchar(45)  | YES  |     | small   |                |
 +-----------------------+--------------+------+-----+---------+----------------+

 All databases storing data used by datazilla are stored as a row in this table.
 Each database has three classifiers associated with it: project, contenttype, and dataset.
 The name of the database is typically these three classifiers joined on an underscore but there is no requirement for this, the name can be any string.
 There is no physical requirement for the databases referenced in this table to be co-located.
 The only requirement is that both the web service and machine that run's the cron jobs have access to each of the databases in this table.
-Any database can have oauth credentials associated with it but they are not required so the field can be null.
-Currently the only databases that require oauth are the objectstore and only for the storage of the JSON object.
+Any database can have OAuth credentials associated with it but they are not required so the field can be null.
+Currently the only databases that require OAuth are the objectstore and only for the storage of the JSON object.
 Each database can also have a cron batch interval associated with it.
 This interval specifies the time interval of cron jobs run.

 **project** - A descriptive string associated with the project: talos, b2g, schema etc...
 This string becomes the location field in the url for related web service methods.